Feb 2, 2022

 It’s not uncommon for workers to be hired as independent contractors during big construction projects or seasonal work.
 However, the caveat here is that independent contractors are not guaranteed workers’ compensation benefits like other employees.
 Before signing a contract for your part-time or seasonal work, ensure that you fully understand the role you are agreeing to—this can be crucial if you happen to become injured on the job.

 Work Injury?
 We Can Help.

-Whether you're in a full-time salary position or a seasonal worker, you deserve to have your rights protected following a work injury.
-Our The Law Offices of Nathaniel F. Hansford, LLC attorneys can help you understand the workers' compensation claims process and advocate on your behalf if benefits are delayed or denied.
+Whether you’re in a full-time salary position or a seasonal worker, you deserve to have your rights protected following a work injury.
+Our Hansford McDaniel LLC attorneys can help you understand the workers’ compensation claims process and advocate on your behalf if benefits are delayed or denied.